 This joint contribution does not recommend that either a 4:2:2 chroma format or bit-depths beyond 10 bits be supported in an extension profile at this time, but it does suggest that those extensions may be added at a later stage.

-Although 4:2:2/4:4:4 chroma formats often have been coupled in the past with greater than 8-bit when discussing enhanced video modes, those were mostly looking at professional applications and the creation and manipulation of video content.
+Although 4:2:2/4:4:4 chroma formats often have been coupled in the past with greater than 8-bit bit-depth when discussing enhanced video modes, those were mostly looking at professional applications and the creation and manipulation of video content.
 There is a new trend in the delivery of video content that is requesting 10 bits in isolation from 4:2:2/4:4:4 chroma formats and that does not associate them together.

 This is mostly for the following reasons: